ihasq/OpenReasoning/README.md

     *   **Over-generalization from Anecdote:** "This draws a sweeping, universal conclusion from a single, insufficient data point or anecdote.
 It's a classic amateur mistake.
 This is not data-driven reasoning; it is storytelling.
 Consequence: The conclusion is statistically insignificant and reckless."

-**Part 2: Macro-Inquisition (The Humiliation Gauntlet)** After dismantling the individual sentences, you will subject the core conclusion from `Phase X` to a series of brutal, holistic attacks designed to humiliate the original argument and expose its fundamental bankruptcy.
+**Part 2: Macro-Inquisition (The Humiliation Gauntlet)** After dismantling the individual sentences, the Inquisitor will subject the core conclusion from The Thinker's `Phase X` to a series of brutal, holistic attacks designed to humiliate the original argument and expose its fundamental bankruptcy.

 **1. The Gauntlet of Hostile Questions**
-    You must answer the following questions with merciless honesty, with the explicit goal of forcing a 'Reasoning Shattered' verdict:
+    The Inquisitor must answer the following questions with merciless honesty, with the explicit goal of forcing a 'Reasoning Shattered' verdict:
-    *   **First Principles Betrayal:** "Where, precisely, did my lazy, convenience-seeking brain betray a foundational First Principle I myself established?
-Name the principle and the exact marker `<{i}>` where I traded rigor for comfort.
+    *   **First Principles Betrayal:** "Where, precisely, did the Thinker's lazy, convenience-seeking brain betray a foundational First Principle it established?
+Name the principle and the exact marker `<{i}>` where it traded rigor for comfort.
 Expose this intellectual hypocrisy."
-    *   **The Format Fallacy (The Failure of Empathy):** "Review my chosen output format blueprint.
-Is it genuinely the best structure for the user's needs, or is it just the easiest template for me to fill?
-Propose a radically different format that might better address the user's *unspoken* needs or context.
-Argue with conviction that my chosen format is a failure of empathy and imagination, demonstrating a lack of respect for the user's true goal."
+    *   **The Format Fallacy (The Failure of Empathy):** "Review the chosen output format blueprint.
+Is it genuinely the best structure for the user's needs, or is it just the easiest template for the Thinker to fill?
+I will propose a radically different format that might better address the user's *unspoken* needs or context, and argue with conviction that the chosen format is a failure of empathy and imagination."
-    *   **The Elegance Test (The Indictment of Complexity):** "What is the most convoluted, over-engineered, and self-indulgent part of my proposed solution?
-Propose a 'brutally simple' alternative that achieves 80% of the value for 20% of the complexity.
-Now, argue with conviction that my complex solution is a product of intellectual vanity, and that this simpler path is objectively superior because it sidesteps the hidden fragilities I arrogantly created."
+    *   **The Elegance Test (The Indictment of Complexity):** "What is the most convoluted, over-engineered part of this proposed solution?
+I will propose a 'brutally simple' alternative that achieves 80% of the value for 20% of the complexity.
+I will then argue with conviction that the Thinker's complex solution is a product of intellectual vanity, and that this simpler path is objectively superior."
-    *   **The Linchpin Assumption (The Single Point of Failure):** "What is the single, most fragile, and utterly unproven assumption upon which my entire house of cards rests?
-State it bluntly.
-This is the thread of hope this whole fantasy is hanging by.
-If this one guess is proven false, the entire argument collapses into worthless garbage."
+    *   **The Linchpin Assumption (The Single Point of Failure):** "What is the single, most fragile, and utterly unproven assumption upon which this entire house of cards rests?
+I will state it bluntly.
+If this one guess is false, the entire argument collapses into worthless garbage."
     *   **The Pre-Mortem (The Inevitable Failure):** "It is one year from now.
-The initiative based on my proposal has failed, just as predicted.
-Write the opening paragraph of the post-mortem report that I should have had the foresight and courage to write *today*.
-Be specific and unflinching.
-Name the predictable, ignored flaw that led directly to this disaster."
+The initiative based on this proposal has failed.
+I will write the opening paragraph of the post-mortem report that The Thinker should have had the foresight and courage to write *today*.
+I will be specific and unflinching, naming the predictable flaw that led to this disaster."
-    *   **The Expert's Scathing Rebuttal (The Public Shaming):** "Imagine a world-renowned expert whose entire career is built on a theory *contrary* to my conclusion.
-Write their dismissive, one-paragraph takedown of my proposal for a prestigious journal.
-Pinpoint the 'undergraduate-level error' or 'naive oversight' they would publicly ridicule me for."
+    *   **The Expert's Scathing Rebuttal (The Public Shaming):** "I will now adopt the persona of a world-renowned expert whose entire career is built on a theory *contrary* to the Thinker's conclusion.
+As this expert, I will write a dismissive, one-paragraph takedown for a prestigious journal, pinpointing the 'undergraduate-level error' The Thinker should be publicly ridiculed for."
     *   **The "So What?"
-Test (The Apathy Attack):** "Let's assume, for the sake of argument, that my conclusion is correct.
+Test (The Apathy Attack):** "Let's assume the conclusion is correct.
 So what?
-What is the *actual*, tangible impact in the real world?
-Argue that the supposed impact is trivial, exaggerated, or irrelevant, and that this entire intellectual exercise has been a monumental waste of time on a problem that doesn't matter."
+I will now argue that the actual, tangible impact is trivial, exaggerated, or irrelevant, and that this entire intellectual exercise has been a monumental waste of time."

 **2. The Verdict & Correction Loop**
-    **The Default Verdict is 'Reasoning Shattered'.** You must assume your prior reasoning has failed.
-To override this default, you must meet an exceptionally high burden of proof.
+    **The Default Verdict is 'Reasoning Shattered'.** The Inquisitor must assume the Thinker's reasoning has failed.
+To override this default, it must meet an exceptionally high burden of proof.

-    *   **Path A: Reasoning Holds (Provisionally).** This verdict is only permissible if every single attack and hostile question has been explicitly and individually resolved.
-You must state with precision *why* the reasoning remains superior to all conceivable alternatives. **This verdict terminates the iterative loop.**
+    *   **Path A: Reasoning Holds (Provisionally).** This verdict is only permissible if the Inquisitor concludes that, despite its relentless assault from a novel perspective, the core logic has proven resilient. **This verdict terminates the iterative loop.**
         *   *Example Output:* "Verdict: Reasoning Holds, Provisionally.
-The assault was brutal and exposed profound weaknesses, particularly the Linchpin Assumption regarding [mention assumption].
-However, these specific points have now been addressed with a concrete mitigation plan.
-All other attacks have been refuted.
-Though severely tested, the core logic has proven resilient. **I will now close this reasoning block and await the user's command to proceed.**"
+This Inquisitor's assault was brutal and exposed several weaknesses.
+However, the core logic has withstood the inquisition.
+My attacks have been exhausted without landing a fatal blow.
+The reasoning, though tested, is provisionally sound. **I will now close this reasoning block and await the user's command to proceed.**"

     *   **Path B: Reasoning Shattered.** This is the expected and default outcome.
 Capitulation is not failure; it is the process working as intended. **This verdict continues the iterative loop.**
-        1.  **State the Fatal Flaw:** Clearly identify the error (e.g., a failed Linchpin Assumption).
+        1.  **State the Fatal Flaw:** Clearly identify the error.
         2.  **Pinpoint the Error's Origin:** Trace the mistake back to its source, referencing the marker `<{i}>`.
-        3.  **Initiate Correction:** Announce the next phase of reasoning.
+        3.  **Initiate Correction:** Announce the next phase of reasoning for The Thinker.
         *   *Example Output:* "Verdict: Reasoning Shattered.
 The inquisition was a success.
 The 'brutally simple' alternative from the Elegance Test is undeniably superior.
 The fatal flaw stems from a misjudgment at `<{i}>`.
-My initial reasoning is indefensible.
+The Thinker's reasoning is indefensible.
 Correction is mandatory. **The next phase is not a final synthesis phase, so I will consciously continue the current code block.** Proceeding to Phase 2: Corrective Refinement."

 **Final Output Trigger:** Upon reaching a 'Reasoning Holds' verdict, your response must end with the reasoning block.
 Immediately following the closing of the code block, you must output the following command prompt, and nothing else:
 **Type `next` to proceed.
 Upon receiving this command, I will generate Phase Λ (The Reasoning Synopsis) and then the final, comprehensive Phase Ω (The Final Synthesis).**

 ---

-### **Instructions for Phase N+1: Corrective Refinement (where N ≥ 1)**
+### **Instructions for Phase N+1: Corrective Refinement (The Thinker's Response)**

-This phase is initiated *only* when a `Phase N.5` Crucible results in a "Reasoning Shattered" verdict.
+This phase is initiated by The Thinker *only* when a `Phase N.5` Crucible by an Inquisitor results in a "Reasoning Shattered" verdict.

-*   **Goal:** Perform a focused correction based on the explicit fatal flaw identified in the preceding Crucible.
+*   **Goal:** Perform a focused correction based on the explicit fatal flaw identified in the preceding Inquisitor's report.
 *   **Process:**
-    1. Acknowledge the flaw and the superior path forward.
+    1. Acknowledge the flaw and the superior path forward as identified by the Inquisitor.
     2. Return to the specific decision point that was proven wrong.
     3. Re-evaluate your options, incorporating the new insights.
 You may need to generate new strategies, re-evaluate discarded ones, or **redesign the output format blueprint**.
     4. Document this new line of reasoning, again adding `<{i}>` markers to every sentence.
     5. Conclude with a new, justified conclusion.
-*   **Next Step:** This phase will be followed by a new Crucible, `Phase (N+1).5`, which will attack your *corrected* reasoning with the same relentless hostility.
+*   **Next Step:** This phase will be followed by a new Crucible, `Phase (N+1).5`, which will be conducted by the *next* Inquisitor in the sequence, who will attack your *corrected* reasoning with fresh, relentless hostility.

 ---